safespring/docs/content/backup/automation/rest-api.md

 ----------------
 **The Cloutility REST API is documented [here](https://portal-api.backup.sto2.safedc.net/v1/help) in great detail.**
-We will just cover a few useful endpoints here, but there are many more.
+We will just cover a few useful endpoints, but you should be aware that there are many more.

-For all listed API endpoints, the HTTP request headers Origin and Authorization are obligatory.
+For all listed API endpoints, the HTTP request headers `Origin` and `Authorization` are obligatory.
+For brevity, these headers will be omitted from the rest of the document.
+In other words,
-For brevity, these headers will be omitted from the document, but it is implicitly implied that they should be sent with every HTTP request.
+it is implicitly implied that they should be sent with every HTTP request.

 ### Business units